Choosing between Apollo and Cognism for B2B sales intelligence often comes down to five questions:

 Apollo has the most complete built-in engagement stack of the three: multi-step sequences supporting email, phone, LinkedIn, and custom tasks; a power and parallel dialer; email deliverability tools with domain authentication and warm-up; and a visual workflow engine with conditional logic.
 Teams that adopt Apollo Workflows report booking 2.5x more meetings.
 For teams that want one login for prospecting, sequencing, calling, and basic pipeline tracking, Apollo provides that consolidation at a price point that undercuts buying separate tools.

 Cognism does not include built-in sequencing, a dialer, or an outreach engine.
 It integrates with Salesforce, HubSpot, Pipedrive, Outreach, and Salesloft, plus a Chrome Extension for in-browser prospecting.
 Teams that already have a preferred engagement platform avoid redundancy; teams that don't must budget for a separate tool.
-Cognism added a native HubSpot two-way sync in February 2026, though no mobile app exists and the browser extension is Chrome-only.
+Cognism added a native HubSpot two-way sync in early 2026, though no mobile app exists and the browser extension is Chrome-only.
 G2 reviewers report a key workflow limitation: "You can't filter out companies that are currently in your CRM so that can be frustrating.
 Often the phone numbers are wrong and when pulling people into the CRM it tends to duplicate."

 ZoomInfo provides engagement through multiple purpose-built paths.
 GTM Workspace gives sellers an AI-powered command center where AI agents handle account research, outreach drafting, CRM updates, and signal monitoring.
 The ZoomInfo-Salesloft partnership connects ZoomInfo's buyer signals directly into Salesloft's Rhythm engine.
 That means sellers can set up automations that push ZoomInfo buying signals to Salesloft, where Rhythm assigns the next best action, creating a signal-to-sequence flow not available in either competitor's model.
 GTM Studio lets marketers and RevOps teams launch multi-channel plays in natural language without engineering support.